Jean Davies

-Commandant Dame Jean Davies Lancaster, (11 August 1909 – 29 August 1996) was a senior British naval officer who served as Director of the Women's Royal Naval Service (WRNS) from 1961 to 1964.
+Commandant Dame Jean Lancaster, (née Davies; 11 August 1909 – 29 August 1996) was a senior British naval officer who served as Director of the Women's Royal Naval Service (WRNS) from 1961 to 1964.

 Early life

 Jean Davies was born on 11 August 1909 to Elizabeth (Hutton) and Richard Cameron Davies.
 She was educated at Merchant Taylors' Girls' School, an all-girls selective private school in Great Crosby, Lancashire (now Merseyside).
 After leaving school, Davies worked as a secretary to the headmaster of Merchant Taylors' Boys' School in Crosby.